Basic operations on the natural numbers #

 Instances For

-for all m ≤ k < n
+Decreasing induction: if P (k+1) implies P k for all m ≤ k < n, then P n implies P m.

-Also works for functions to Sort*
+Also works for functions to Sort*.
+Weakens the assumptions of decreasing_induction.

 Equations